Dotdigital for Magento 2/Magento or Shopify connector user?

 If so, abandoned cart functionality is configured and implemented differently - and the information below will not apply.
-Please instead read the Engagement Cloud for Magento 2/Magento or Shopify connector articles.
+Please instead read the Dotdigital for Magento 2/Magento or Shopify connector articles.

 Before you can install the new abandoned cart functionality on your own site, we require you to fill out a questionnaire which allows us to rule out certain issues that may arise during the installation process.